AndrewJBateman/ionic-angular-news-app/README.md

 ## Inspiration

-Project structure based on: [Ionic example app: 'A conference app built with Ionic to demonstrate Ionic'](https://github.com/ionic-team/ionic-conference-app).
+Some of project structure based on: [Ionic example app: 'A conference app built with Ionic to demonstrate Ionic'](https://github.com/ionic-team/ionic-conference-app).

 ## Contact